joachimaross/quemiai/README.md

 3. Create a `.env` file in the root directory based on `.env.example` and fill in your credentials.

 ### Running the Application Locally

-To run the application locally (for development, not Netlify deployment):
+To run the application locally for development:

 ```bash
 npm start
 ```

 ### Running Tests

 - **Unit Tests (Jest):**
   ```bash
   npm test